CyberDani/Programming-puzzle-pieces/README.md

 # Personal recommendation for a fresh (re)start:

-:blue_book: But How Do It Know? - The Basic Principles of Computers for Everyone
+:blue_book: :sparkling_heart: But How Do It Know? - The Basic Principles of Computers for Everyone

 The book provides a general and simplified look about how a computer works, which are the main components that makes it easily programmable, how a program really looks and gets executed on a computer.
 All the examples and illustrations are well explained so the entire book can be easily understood.
 It can give you the taste about the different aspects any programming language deals with in different ways.